Weider Home Gym Models and Reviews

 Adjust starting point of bench press

-Curved preacher pad for range of motion
+Curved preacher pad for a range of motion

 Full range of incline/decline presses